GoogleCloudPlatform/java-docs-samples/appengine-java8/oauth2/README.md

 ## Oauth2 Sample

-This sample demonstrates using the Oauth2 apis to create an authenticaion filter.
+This sample demonstrates using the Oauth2 apis to create an authentication filter.

 See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.